 11pm-4am, Tuesday to Saturday

-This club has been a classic in Bairro Alto since 1982 when it first opened.
-At the time it was one of the few friendly-gay clubs in Lisbon.
-Its popularity is most noticeable from 1am on Thursdays to Saturdays when a queue begins to form outside the place.
+Frágil is a classic in Bairro Alto.
+When it first opened in 1982, it was one of the few gay-friendly clubs in Lisbon, though not an “all-gay” place.
+Frágil is still popular today, especially from 1am on Thursdays, Fridays and Saturdays when a queue begins to form outside.
 The club has a strict door policy.
 Inside, DJs focus on electronic and house progressive.

 Rua do Diário de Notícias, 73-81